Also written by Ara Institute of Canterbury

 CPIT / Management & Admin

-"We expect that in establishing our Faculty we will be building more focused relationships across the industry fields and disciplines we work with, and strengthening our profile as the Canterbury tertiary educational institution where the creative industries are championed at the highest levels, and in the most innovative ways."
+“We expect that the new faculty will build more focused relationships across the industry fields and disciplines we work with, and strengthen our profile as the Canterbury tertiary educational institution where the creative industries are championed at the highest levels, and in the most innovative ways,” says Gregg.